fog/fog/lib/fog/hp/docs/connect.md

 **Note**: You must use the `:hp_access_key` parameter rather than the now-deprecated `:hp_account_id` parameter you might have used in previous versions of the HP Cloud Services Extensions to Ruby Fog.

-You can find the values the access key, secret key, and other values by clicking the [`API Keys`](https://console.hpcloud.com/account/api_keys) button in the [Console Dashboard](https://console.hpcloud.com/dashboard).
+You can find the values the access key, secret key, and other values by clicking the Manage Access Keys drop down in the [Console Dashboard](https://horizon.hpcloud.com/landing).

 ## Availability Zones

 You cannot specify an availability zone if you have not activated it.
-To activate an availability zone, go to the [Management Console dashboard](https://console.hpcloud.com/) and click the `**Activate`** button.
+To activate an availability zone, go to the [Management Console dashboard](https://horizon.hpcloud.com/) and click the `**Activate**` button.
 You are required to set an availability zone to establish a connection; there is no default availability zone value.

 The current usable availability zones for the compute service: